logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 The OpenTelemetry Collector pipeline has the following main components:

-* Receivers
+* Receivers are used to gather data from your environment (pull-based) or receive it from external sources (push-based).
+Your system must have at least one receiver configured.
+Receivers are typically HTTP/gRPC endpoints or daemon-like processes.

-* Processors
+* Processors are used at various stages of your pipeline to pre-process data before exporting it.
+Processors may be used to modify attributes or sample the data.
+This component is used to ensure that your data successfully makes it through a pipeline.  <!-- how do you control what processors do? -->
-* Exporters
+* Exporters are used to send data to your designated tracing (or metrics, or logging) backends/destinations.
+Your system must have at least one exporter configured to move data from collector to backend.

-OpenTelemetry also includes extentions for additional functionality such as diagnostics and health checks, as well as a dedicated collector for components contributed by the community, such as the Logz.io exporter.
+OpenTelemetry also includes extensions for additional functionality, such as diagnostics and health checks, as well as a dedicated collector for components contributed by the community, such as the Logz.io exporter.

 #### Deploy OpenTelemetry Collector with Logz.io Exporter